neverbot/hexo-theme-chic-multilang/README.md

    ```
    Now, you have already set the dark theme as default successfully.

-3. More questions will be added later...
+3. More questions will be added...

 ## Gallery
 ![screely-1560228577821.png](https://i.loli.net/2019/06/12/5d00a0850285252790.png)